KeyboardKit/KeyboardKit/Readmes/Keyboard-Actions.md

 ## View gestures

-Keyboard actions-specific gestures can be bound to any view by using the `keyboardGestures` view modifier.
+Keyboard action-specific gestures can be bound to any `SwiftUI` view with the `keyboardGestures` view modifier.
 This will setup gestures for `tap`, `double tap`, `long press`, `repeat press` and `drag`.
 The events will be routed to the provided action handler.

+You can also use the `keyboardGestures` view modifier and provide it with completely custom actions as well.